America is on the brink of disaster.

 Can we avoid a civil war?
 Is there any way to cool things down and recover from this hazardous polarization?
 Yes.
 But it will require each of us, individually, to recognize what our contributions have been, accept the role we have played, and be genuinely willing to change our own behaviors.
 While the wars of the 20th century were waged by countries or institutions, the rise of unethical media, combined with the accessible power of technology, has placed us, as individuals, both on the front lines and within the command bunkers.
 We’re not just fighting this war; we’re running it—and it’s up to each and every one of us to end it.
 The Second Civil War shows you how.

-Available for pre-order at your favorite booksellers, including:
+Available now at your favorite booksellers, including:

 Critics and readers are raving…